gerases/vim-rspec-puppet/README.md

   * it will try to extract the class name and find the closest spec file testing that class.
   * it will (failing to find the spec by the class name) offer to grep through the closest spec directory.

 This is my first Vim plugin, so there could very well be things done contrary to the best Vim coding practices.
-If you notice something, I'll be glad to adjust the code accordingly.
+If you notice something, let me know or submit a PR.
 Really, all this code should be somehow integrated in the [existing](https://github.com/thoughtbot/vim-rspec) vim-rspec plugin, but I needed this fast for my needs.
 Maybe some time later I'll put together a PR into that project.

 # Install
 Install using [vim-plug](https://github.com/junegunn/vim-plug) or another vim plugin system.
 If you don't have a plugin system, put the file in a location that is sourced by Vim such as `~/.vim/plugin`.